Messenger RNA: Eukaryotic mRNA turnover

 Inside eukaryotic cells, there is a balance between the processes of translation and mRNA decay.
 Messages that are being actively translated are bound by ribosomes, the eukaryotic initiation factors eIF-4E and eIF-4G, and poly(A)-binding protein. eIF-4E and eIF-4G block the decapping enzyme (DCP2), and poly(A)-binding protein blocks the exosome complex, protecting the ends of the message.
 The balance between translation and decay is reflected in the size and abundance of cytoplasmic structures known as P-bodies.
 The poly(A) tail of the mRNA is shortened by specialized exonucleases that are targeted to specific messenger RNAs by a combination of cis-regulatory sequences on the RNA and trans-acting RNA-binding proteins.
 Poly(A) tail removal is thought to disrupt the circular structure of the message and destabilize the cap binding complex.
 The message is then subject to degradation by either the exosome complex or the decapping complex.
 In this way, translationally inactive messages can be destroyed quickly, while active messages remain intact.
 The mechanism by which translation stops and the message is handed-off to decay complexes is not understood in detail.
+The majority of mRNA decay was believed to be cytoplasmic; however, recently, a novel mRNA decay pathway was described, which starts in the nucleus.